att/open-build-service-ansible/open-build-service/README.md

 Requirements
 ------------

 This role is written for OpenSUSE, and is currently tested on OpenSUSE Leap 15.1.
 It makes use of the `zypper` and `zypper_repository` modules, so you need to install the `python-xml` package.
+Due to the use of the firewalld module, you must use Python 3 for your `ansible_python_interpreter`.

 Role Variables
 --------------